ray-project/ray/doc/source/rllib/rllib-offline.rst

         },
     )

 .. tip:: To choose an adequate `input_read_batch_size` take a look at the length of your recorded episodes.
 In some cases each single episode is long enough to fullfill the `train_batch_size_per_learner` and you could choose a `input_read_batch_size` of ``1``.
-Most times it is not and you need to consider how many episodes should be buffered to balance
+Most times it's not and you need to consider how many episodes should be buffered to balance
     the amount of data digested from read input and the variation of data sampled from the :py:class:`~ray.rllib.utils.replay_buffers.episode_replay_buffer.EpisodeReplayBuffer` instances in the :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner`.

-How to tune Updating (Learner)
+How to Tune Updating (Learner)
 ******************************

 **Updating (Learner)**  is the final downstream task in RLlib's Offline RL pipeline, and its consumption speed determines the overall throughput of the data pipeline.
 If the learning process is slow, it can cause backpressure in upstream layers, potentially leading to object spilling or Out-Of-Memory (OOM) errors.
-Therefore, it is essential to fine-tune this layer in coordination with the upstream components.
+Therefore, it's essential to fine-tune this layer in coordination with the upstream components.
 Several parameters can be adjusted to optimize the learning speed in your Offline algorithm:

 - Actor Pool Size